-Early Support is a government initiative that prioritises the needs of families of children under 5 with complex needs.
-It is designed to ensure that all services provided for families with children with complex needs are well co-ordinated and responsive to their specific needs.
+Early Support was a government initiative that prioritised the needs of families of children under 5 with complex needs.
+It was designed to ensure that all services provided for families with children with complex needs are well co-ordinated and responsive to their specific needs.

-Early Support aims to ensure that both parents & professionals supporting them are better informed about families' needs and requirements, and how these can best be met.
-This is achieved using six monthly Team Around the Child (TAC) meetings with the professionals involved, plus the family.
-These meetings allow progress to be celebrated and actions for the next six months to be identified.
+Early Support aimed to ensure that both parents & professionals supporting them were better informed about families' needs and requirements, and how these coud best be met.
+Lanterns continues to try hard to follow these aims.
+This is achieved using initial review meetings after starting nursery and where needed further Team Around the Child (TAC) meetings with the professionals involved, plus the family.
+These meetings allow progress to be celebrated and actions to be identified.

-Early Support also provides a variety of useful information booklets covering specific conditions and topics such as Financial Help and Professionals You May Meet.
-These can help to signpost parents to services :
+Early Support provided a variety of useful information booklets covering specific conditions and topics such as Financial Help and Professionals You May Meet.
+These can help to signpost parents to services.
+Lanterns have their own linked presentations to help with signposting too:

 - Charities that can help